Part 2: More Tamborim Independence Patterns

 Exercise 8 demonstrates the main samba groove.

 Have fun practicing and playing this material.
-And be sure to head to moderndrummer.com to check out video demonstrations of this lesson.
-You can also find many examples on my YouTube channel (youtube.com/user/mrkikofreitas), where I apply the concepts and grooves from this lesson in a musical setting.
+You can find many examples on my YouTube channel (youtube.com/user/mrkikofreitas), where I apply the concepts and grooves from this lesson in a musical setting.
 See you next time!

 Kiko Freitas is a Brazilian drummer, educator, and international clinician who’s performed with Joåao Bosco, Michel Legrand, Nico Assumpåo, Milton Nascimento, Chico Buarque, and Frank Gambale, among others.
 Freitas endorses Pearl drums, Paiste cymbals, Vic Firth sticks, and Gavazzi cases.
 For more information, visit kikofreitas.com.br/en